kallehiitola/evermail/Documentation/Security.md

 This model preserves usability while ensuring that legitimately paranoid customers can trust the platform: even Evermail operators cannot read their archives without the tenant-controlled keys and a verified confidential workload.

+#### Operational guardrails (Phase 1)
+- **Least privilege identity** – The Azure AD object that can call `ReleaseKey` is in its own PIM role (“Evermail Key Release”).
+Elevation requires MFA + approval; every activation is logged.
+- **Mandatory logging** – Key Vault diagnostic settings stream `AuditEvent` → Log Analytics.
+Saved KQL alert (`KeyReleaseSpike`) fires if `count(ReleaseKey) > 5` in 10 minutes for the same tenant.
+- **Repo-tracked onboarding script** – `scripts/tenant-keyvault-onboarding.ps1` provisions the Key Vault, creates the RSA-HSM TMK, and grants only the minimum permissions.
+Tenants can review/modify the script before running.
+- **Admin UI** – `/admin/encryption` (Blazor) writes into `/api/v1/tenants/encryption`.
+Only Admin/SuperAdmin roles can access it.
+Every change writes to `TenantEncryptionSettings.LastVerifiedAt` + audit log.
+- **Break-glass doc** – For Phase 1 we keep a manual decryption path, but invoking it requires: (1) customer ticket, (2) CTO approval, (3) after-action note in `Documentation/Security.md#Incident Response`.
+This policy is linked from the admin UI so that tenants understand the current safeguard.

 ## Input Validation & Sanitization

 ### API Input Validation